TahaInc/heartwave/docs/use cases/UseCases.md

 Extensions

 - 1-7a.
 The device is out of battery.
   - 1-7a1.
-The user charges the device, and tries again from step 1.
+Follow the use case for battery low (UC9).